Ashwagandha

 Pregnant and breastfeeding women have mostly been advised against its use because of a lack of safety data.

-Individuals undergoing surgery or with thyroid conditions should be cautious.
+Individuals undergoing surgery or those with thyroid conditions should exercise caution.

 Drug Interactions: What to Know